-· implement usage-based pricing;

-- discount pricing for competitive products; - otherwise materially change their pricing rates or schemes; - charge us to deliver our traffic at certain levels or at all; - throttle traffic based on its source or type; - · implement bandwidth caps or other usage restrictions; or - otherwise try to monetize or control access to their networks.
+- implement usage-based pricing; - discount pricing for competitive products; - otherwise materially change their pricing rates or schemes; - charge us to deliver our traffic at certain levels or at all; - throttle traffic based on its source or type; - implement bandwidth caps or other usage restrictions; or - otherwise try to monetize or control access to their networks.

-On December 14, 2017, the Federal Communications Commission voted to repeal the "net neutrality" rules and return to a "light-touch" regulatory framework.
-However, the repeal has not yet taken effect and a number of parties have already stated their intent to appeal this order; thus, the future impact of such repeal and any challenge thereto remains uncertain.
-The rules were designed to ensure that all online content is treated the same by internet service providers and other companies that provide broadband services.
-Should the repeal of net neutrality rules take effect, we could incur greater operating expenses, which could harm our results of operations.
+On June 11, 2018, the repeal of the Federal Communications Commission's, or FCC, "net neutrality" rules took effect and returned to a "light-touch" regulatory framework.
+The prior rules were designed to ensure that all online content is treated the same by internet service providers and other companies that provide broadband services.
+Additionally, on September 30, 2018, California enacted the California Internet Consumer Protection and Net Neutrality Act of 2018, making California the fourth state to enact a state-level net neutrality law since the FCC repealed its nationwide regulations, mandating that all broadband services in California must be provided in accordance with state net neutrality requirements.
+The U.S. Department of Justice has sued to block the law going into effect, and California has agreed to delay enforcement until the resolution of the FCC's repeal of the federal rules.
+A number of other states are considering legislation or executive actions that would regulate the conduct of broadband providers.
+We cannot predict whether the FCC order or state initiatives will be modified, overturned, or vacated by legal action of the court, federal legislation, or the FCC.
+With the repeal of net neutrality rules in effect, we could incur greater operating expenses, which could harm our results of operations.
 As the internet continues to experience growth in the number of users, frequency of use, and amount of data transmitted, the internet infrastructure that we and our users rely on may be unable to support the demands placed upon it.
 The failure of the internet infrastructure that we or our users rely on, even for a short period of time, could undermine our operations and harm our results of operations.